iriapantazi/dna_hydrogel/README.md

 [Structural and Linear Elastic Properties of DNA Hydrogels by Coarse-Grained Simulations](https://christopherjness.github.io/papers/acs.macromol.8b01948.pdf).

-The initial configurations that will be utilised in MD simulations.
-These initial configurations are designed in a CG fashion as described in the publication
+The scripts included in this repository are used to create initial configurations that will be utilised in MD simulations of DNA hydrogels.
+These initial configurations are designed in a CG fashion where beads represent parts of dsDNA (double stranded DNA), and patches represent ssDNA (single stranded DNA).
+The building blocks of DNA hydrogel are Y-shaped molecules of two types.
-[Structural and Linear Elastic Properties of DNA Hydrogels by Coarse-Grained Simulation](https://christopherjness.github.io/papers/acs.macromol.8b01948.pdf) by Xing et. al.
+Additional initial configurations of Y-shaped molecules and linear linkers can also be derived by the scripts.
+This additional configuration is described by
-This program includes further additions to the model designed by Xing et. al., which are discussed in the publication [On the Role of Flexibility in Linker-Mediated DNA Hydrogels](https://arxiv.org/pdf/1909.05611.pdf) by Stoev et. al.
+Xing et. al., in the publication
+[On the Role of Flexibility in Linker-Mediated DNA Hydrogels](https://arxiv.org/pdf/1909.05611.pdf)
-The generated files are designed so that they can be used in MD simulations with [LAMMPS](https://lammps.sandia.gov/).

 ## **Getting started**
-The directories are arranged:
+The directories are arranged as follows:

 ## **Prerequisites**
+The generated files can be used in LAMMPS as an input file that contains information on the geometry of the CG initial configuration.
+A *.run* file including information on the simulation is also required.
+The *.run* file configures the appropriate Canonical Ensemble, with the Langevin thermostat, hence no explicit solvent needs to be used.
+Examples of *.run* files are not included yet.

+### **LAMMPS *.run* file**
+Description of the *.run* will be added in due time.

 ### **Python**
-The codes provided in this project are written in Python 3.6, and support newer Python versions.
+The codes provided in this repository are written in Python 3.6, and support newer Python versions.
-It is advised that the user creates a virtual environment if they want to make amendments to the code.
+It is advised that the user creates a virtual environment if they want to make amendments to the codes.
 Packages for creating and using virtual environments are [mkvirtualenv](https://realpython.com/python-virtual-environments-a-primer/) and [pyenv](https://realpython.com/intro-to-pyenv/).